Shongwe/Shongwe/README.md

 ### Hi, I'm Senzosenkosi 👋

 Welcome to my GitHub profile!
 I'm a Computer Science & Software Engineering graduate with a passion for cybersecurity, data science, and full-stack development.
-I specialize in forensic-grade debugging, reproducible ML pipelines, and transparent IDS models for IoT networks.

 ---